Company Culture in Real Estate: The Ultimate Competitive Edge for 2026

 2. Hiring and onboarding that aligns people, not just performance

 Why it matters: The wrong hire can unravel culture faster than any system can fix.
+According to the Society for Human Resource Management, the cost of a bad hire can reach 50% to 60% of that person’s first-year salary when factoring in lost productivity, rehiring, and team disruption (SHRM, 2024).
 Hiring with cultural alignment in mind protects your standards and scales your brand.

 What it looks like in practice: